Unstopable-satyam/CPU-Scheduler/README.md

 ## Scheduling Algorithms

+###The predictBestAlgorithm function aims to predict the most suitable scheduling algorithm for a given set of tasks based on their characteristics.
+Here’s a detailed breakdown of how this function works:
+Parameters:
+tasks: A vector of Task objects, where each Task has attributes such as arrival (arrival time) and burst (burst time).
+Steps and Logic:
+Calculate Total and Average Burst Time:

+The function starts by calculating the total burst time of all tasks.
+It then computes the average burst time by dividing the total burst time by the number of tasks.
+Check if All Burst Times are the Same:

+The function checks if all tasks have the same burst time.
+If all burst times are identical, it returns "FCFS" (First-Come, First-Served) since FCFS is straightforward and effective when all tasks have the same execution time.
+Sort Tasks by Arrival Time:

+The function sorts the tasks based on their arrival times using the comparator function compareByArrival.
+Check for Overlapping Arrival Times:

+The function then checks for overlapping arrival times by iterating through the sorted tasks.
+It verifies if any task's burst time overlaps with the next task's arrival time.
+If overlapping is found, it returns "SRTF" (Shortest Remaining Time First) as it handles overlapping tasks efficiently by preempting the currently running task if a new task arrives with a shorter burst time.
+Default to SJF:

+If there are no overlapping arrival times, the function defaults to returning "SJF" (Shortest Job First), as it is effective in minimizing average waiting time when tasks do not overlap.

 Let's delve into each scheduling algorithm implemented in the `main.cpp` file, along with their theoretical background and code implementation details.

 ### 1. First-Come, First-Served (FCFS) Scheduling